SuperdeskWebPublisher/theme-source/README.md

 # Setting up for development
 - run "npm install" in root folder and in /app folder
 - run "gulp watch" in theme root folder to edit global styles as well as js for server side rendered article template
 - set remote host in app/variables.js.
-Run "npm run dev" in /app folder.
+Run "npm install" and then "npm run dev" in /app folder.
 It will create a server and open your browser automatically

 # Building theme and vue.js app
 - run "gulp build" in theme root folder